amd/ryzen-ai-documentation/docs/onnx_e2e.rst

 ONNX End-to-End Flow
 ####################

-Machine learning models often require pre/post-processing operations that are not part of the model itself.
-In order to run the pre/post-processing operations on the NPU, we present a way to integrate these operations into the original ONNX model.
-This way, we can enable end-to-end model inference using Vitis AI Execution Provider.
-The feature is built by leveraging the ONNX Runtime feature `ONNXRuntime-Extensions <https://onnxruntime.ai/docs/extensions/>`_.
-Typical pre-processing (or post-processing) tasks, such as resize, normalization, etc can be expressed as custom operators.
-The pretrained model can then be extended by absorbing these custom operators.
+AI models often require pre/post-processing operations that are not part of the model itself.
+To run the pre/post-processing operations on the NPU, we have developed a mechanism for integrating them into the original ONNX model.
+This allows for end-to-end model inference using Vitis AI Execution Provider.
+The feature is built by leveraging the ONNX Runtime feature ONNXRuntime-Extensions.
+Typical pre-processing (or post-processing) tasks, such as resizing, normalization, etc can be expressed as custom operators.
+The pre-trained model can then be extended by absorbing these custom operators.
 The resulting model that contains the pre/post-processing operations can then be run on NPU.
 This helps improve end-to-end latency and facilitates PC power saving by reducing CPU utilization.

-We provide the vitis_customop library that supports some common tasks such as resizing, normalization, NMS, etc. These operations are accessible through high-level API calls.
+We provide the ``vitis_customop`` library that supports some common tasks such as resizing, normalization, NMS, etc. These operations are accessible through high-level API calls.
 The user will need to specify the following:

 - pre/postprocessing operations
 - operation-specific parameters